pkdindustries/soulshack/README.md

-      --maxtokens int              maximum number of tokens to generate (default 512) --model string               model to be used for responses (default "gpt-4o") -n, --nick string                bot's nickname on the irc server (default "soulshack") --openaikey string           openai api key
+      --maxtokens int              maximum number of tokens to generate (default 512) --model string               model to be used for responses (default "gpt-4o") -n, --nick string                bot's nickname on the irc server (default "soulshack") --apikey string           openai api key
-      --openaiurl string           alternative base url to use instead of openai -p, --port int                   irc server port (default 6667) --prompt string              initial system prompt (default "you are a helpful chatbot. do not use caps. do not use emoji.")
+      --apiurl string           alternative base url to use instead of openai -p, --port int                   irc server port (default 6667) --prompt string              initial system prompt (default "you are a helpful chatbot. do not use caps. do not use emoji.")
       --saslnick string            nick used for SASL